 - Protection against tenants' loss of income.
 If your tenant experiences a decrease in his/her household income, the assistance increases so the tenant can afford to stay in your rental unit.

-- Help maintaining your asset.
-Initial and annual inspections ensure property meets basic standards for quality housing.
+- Help maintain your asset.
+Initial and annual inspections ensure the property meets basic standards for quality housing.

 The THA is committed to the professional administration of the Section 8 Housing Choice Voucher program and to a mutually beneficial partnership with area landlords.